leafo/moonscript-site/index.md

-## Intro

-MoonScript is a programmer friendly language that compiles into [Lua](http://ww.lua.org/).
-It gives you the power of the fastest scripting language combined with a rich set of features:
+**MoonScript** is a programmer friendly language that compiles into [Lua](http://ww.lua.org/).
+It gives you the power of the fastest scripting language combined with a rich set of features.

- * Provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.

- * Adds table comprehensions, implicit return on functions, classes, inheritance, scope management statements `import` & `export`, and a convenient object creation statement called `with`.

- * Can be loaded directly from a Lua script without an intermediate compile step.
-It even knows how to tell you where errors occurred in the original file when they happen.
+    class Thing
+      name: "unknown"

+    class Person extends Thing
+      say_name: -> print "Hello, I am", @name

+	with Person!
+	  .name = "Moonscript"
+	  \say_name!

 MoonScript can either be compiled into Lua and run at a later time, or it can be dynamically compiled and run using the *moonloader*.
 It's as simple